Elegant white orchid in ceramic pot with soft natural light

 Premium orchid arrangements and indoor plants.
 Same-day delivery across LA.

-SHOP ORCHIDS LUXURY ORCHIDS
+Shop Orchids LUXURY ORCHIDS

 Orchids prefer stable temperatures.
 Most orchids thrive in temperatures between 65–75°F (18–24°C) during the day and slightly cooler at night.
 Avoid placing orchids near heaters, air conditioners, or kitchen heat sources.